What is botulism?

 How is botulism spread?

-Botulism does not spread from a person to another person.
-A person can get foodborne botulism from eating food that contains the toxin produced by C. botulinum if the food is not heated well enough.
-Foodborne botulism is most frequently associated with improperly processed or home-canned foods.
-Infants get botulism by swallowing something that contains C. botulinum spores; then the spores germinate and produce toxin in the gastrointestinal tract.
-Wound botulism occurs when C. botulinum spores germinate within wounds.
+Botulism does not spread from person to person.
+A person can get foodborne botulism from eating food that contains botulism toxin if the food is not heated or processed properly.
+Foodborne botulism is most frequently caused by eating improperly processed home-canned, preserved or fermented foods.
+Infants get botulism by swallowing something (e.g., honey, dust, soil) that contains botulism spores, which then grow and produce toxin in the gastrointestinal tract.
+Wound botulism occurs when botulism spores grow and produce toxin in wounds.

 What are the symptoms of botulism?

 The classic symptoms of botulism include double vision, blurred vision, drooping eyelids, slurred speech, difficulty swallowing, dry mouth, and muscle weakness.
-Muscle paralysis may start with the face and progress down the body to the trunk, arms, and legs.
+Muscle paralysis starts with the face and progresses down the body to the trunk, arms, and legs.
 Infants with botulism appear very tired, feed poorly, are constipated, and have a weak cry and poor muscle tone.
 These are all symptoms of the muscle paralysis caused by the bacterial toxin.
-If untreated, these symptoms may progress to cause paralysis of the muscles used for breathing.
+If untreated, these symptoms can progress to cause paralysis of the muscles used for breathing.

 How soon after exposure do symptoms appear?

-Symptoms of foodborne botulism usually appear 18 to 36 hours after eating the food that contains the toxin, but they can occur as early as 6 hours or as late as 10 days after exposure.
-The time from exposure to symptom onset for wound and infant botulism is difficult to estimate because the time of exposure is often unknown.
+Symptoms of foodborne botulism usually appear 12–72 hours after eating the toxin-containing food, but can occur as early as 2 hours or as late as 8 days after exposure.
+For infant botulism, the time from exposure to symptom onset can be up to 30 days.
+For wound botulism, the time from exposure to symptom onset is usually 4–14 days.

 How is botulism diagnosed?

-Doctors might suspect botulism based on the nature of the illness, especially if paralysis is seen to move down the body; however, other diagnoses can also cause the same illness.
-Therefore, special tests have to be conducted to rule out other diagnoses.
-The state public health laboratory can confirm botulism.
+Doctors might suspect botulism based on the nature of the illness, especially if paralysis is seen to move down the body.
+Other illnesses, however, can also cause similar symptoms.
+Special tests have to be conducted to rule out other diagnoses and detect the presence of Clostridium bacteria or botulism toxin.

 What is the treatment for botulism?

-Botulism can be treated with an antitoxin, which blocks the action of toxin circulating in the blood.
-If given before paralysis is complete, antitoxin can prevent worsening and shorten recovery time, but it will not reverse paralysis that has already occurred.
+Botulism can be treated with an antitoxin that blocks the action of botulism toxin in the body.
+If given before paralysis is complete, antitoxin can prevent worsening of symptoms, but it will not reverse paralysis that has already occurred.
 Wound botulism usually needs to be treated by surgically removing the source of the toxin-producing bacteria and then putting the patient on antibiotics.
-The respiratory failure and paralysis that occur with severe botulism may require a patient to be on a breathing machine (ventilator) for weeks or months and also require intensive medical and nursing care.
+The respiratory failure and paralysis that can occur with severe botulism might require a patient to be on a breathing machine (ventilator) for weeks or months and intensive medical and nursing care.
 Good supportive care in a hospital is the mainstay of therapy for all forms of botulism.

 How can botulism be prevented?

 Foodborne botulism is usually associated with improperly processed home-canned foods.
-Persons who do home canning should follow strict hygienic procedures to reduce contamination of foods and carefully follow instructions on safe home canning.
-This includes the use of pressure canners/cookers as recommended through county extension services or from the US Department of Agriculture.
-Because the botulinum toxin is destroyed by high temperatures, persons who eat home-canned foods should consider boiling the food for 10 minutes before eating it to ensure safety.
+Persons who do preserve, can, or ferment their own foods should follow safe home canning and storage procedures (such as those provided by the U.S. Department of Agriculture (USDA) at https://nchfp.uga.edu/publications/publications_usda.html) to reduce contamination of foods.
+This includes the use of pressure canners or cookers as recommended through county extension services or from the USDA.
+Because the botulism toxin is destroyed by high temperatures, persons who eat home-canned foods should consider boiling the food for 10 minutes before eating it to ensure safety.
 Bulging containers of commercially canned food should not be opened and goods with off-odors should not be eaten.
-Most infant botulism cases cannot be prevented because the bacteria that causes this disease is in soil and dust and can be found inside homes on floors, carpet, and countertops even after cleaning.
-Honey should not be fed to infants less than one year of age because it can contain the bacteria that cause infant botulism.
+Most infant botulism cases cannot be prevented because the bacteria that causes this disease are in the soil and dust and can be found inside homes on floors, carpet, and countertops even after cleaning.
+Honey should not be fed to infants younger than 12 months because it can contain the bacteria that cause infant botulism.
 Honey is safe for persons one year of age and older.
-Wound botulism can be prevented by promptly seeking medical care for infected wounds and by not using injectable street drugs.
+Wound botulism can be prevented by keeping wounds clean, promptly seeking medical care for infected wounds, and by not injecting drugs.

 Yes.
-Botulinum toxin is one of the agents that could be used for bioterrorism because it is easy to obtain, transport, and misuse.
+Botulism toxin could potentially be used for bioterrorism because it is easy to obtain, transport, and misuse.
 Many people could get sick and need medical care for a long time.
-Botulinum toxin could be released into the air, where it could be breathed in by people in the area of the release.
-The form of botulism that would result is called inhalational botulism.
-Symptoms of inhalational botulism appear from 12 to 80 hours after exposure.
+Botulism toxin could be released in food or water.
+It could also be released in the air, where it could be breathed in by people in the area of the release, causing a rare form of botulism called inhalational botulism.

 How can I get more information about botulism?